We’re opening Regina Pizza on Saturday, May 27 for a fundraiser in support of the American Cancer Society’s Courageous Kids Day.

 1785 Regina Way, Campbell, CA 95008 Phone / Text Orders: (408) 221-3858

 Orders need to be scheduled in advance due to our limited availability.
-Please call or text to arrange a pickup time.
+Please call or text to reserve a table or to arrange a pickup time.
 When texting, please make sure we have your name!
 You can pay with cash or make payment via PayPal.Me/ReginaPizzaCampbell or Venmo (“Regina-Pizza”).
 To sign up for text-based event notifications, register here.

 New York Style Pizza – 18” Extra Large Crust